 There is also a terrace enabling you to see a short film about Les Machines and you can look down into an area to see what’s next in production.
 It’s top secret, so I can’t show you any photos.
 The whole area was like nothing I had ever seen: mechanical flora, insects, and animals that move.
 Some could carry people.
 When I watched these gigantic machines move, I was truly amazed at the intricacies and engineering that went into creating them.
 Take a look at some of these photos and videos:

-Mechanical Grand Éléphant
+Mechanical Grand Éléphant de Nantes

 Certainly the most impressive sight at Les Machines de L’île was the mechanical elephant made of steel and wood that could carry 50 people and spray those on the ground with water coming out of its trunk.
-After leaving the warehouse, the Grand Éléphant made its way (1-3 km per hour) across the wide-open concrete area toward the Carrousel des Mondes Marins.
+After leaving the warehouse, the Nantes Éléphant made its way (1-3 km per hour) across the wide-open concrete area toward the Carrousel des Mondes Marins.

 A “deadly” Venus Flytrap was in action and could definitely tear your hand off your arm if it got caught in it’s grip.
 Don’t blink.
 It’s fast!